LaietiMcLean/LaietiMcLean/README.md

 I am currently working on my carrer change as Front end Developer 👩🏻‍💻

 🚀Day after day I keep the desire of learning and there is just one thing that I know for sure:
-I'm capable, skilled and dynamic 🧑🏼‍🚀
+I'm capable, energetic and skilled 🧑🏼‍🚀

 ### Something else...